dotlink-ops/nextjs/INVESTOR_MEETING_SUMMARY.md

 **Prepared for:** Upcoming Investor Meeting
 **Date:** December 10, 2025
-**Platform:** Avidelta (Ariadne Nexus)
+**Platform:** nexus-core (Ariadne Nexus)
 **Status:** Production-Ready, Revenue Opportunity

 ---

 ## Executive Summary (30-Second Pitch)

-Avidelta is a **live, production AI automation platform** that eliminates manual workflow overhead by transforming unstructured notes into actionable intelligence.
+nexus-core is a **live, production AI automation platform** that eliminates manual workflow overhead by transforming unstructured notes into actionable intelligence.
 Built on OpenAI GPT-4 and deployed at **ariadnenexus.com**, the system reduces daily synthesis work by **87%** (30 minutes → 5 seconds) while creating an audit trail for compliance and investor transparency.

 ---